-In addition to these participatory community based interventions described above, Dr. Sceppa examines mechanisms associated with aging and health.
+In addition to the participatory community-based interventions described above, Dr. Sceppa examines mechanisms associated with aging and health.
 With funding from the Novartis Pharmaceutical Corporation she investigates the metabolic and transcriptional adaptations associated with high intensity resistance training in skeletal muscle of young and older healthy adults.
-This research is being conducted in the Human Performance and Exercise Science Laboratory she directs at Northeastern University.
-Additionally, she is one of the principal investigators in the Sarcopenia Consortium funded by the Foundation of the National Institutes of Health directed by Dr. Stephanie Anne Studesnki.
-Between 2009 and 2012, the consortium of investigators willing to collaborate to pool data on over 31,000 older adults representing multiple cohort studies and clinical trials in order to develop evidence-based criteria for the definition of clinically significant weakness and low muscle mass.
+This research is being conducted in the Human Performance and Exercise Science Laboratory http://www.northeastern.edu/bouve/hs/add/exscilab.htmlshe directs at Northeastern University.

-Dr. Sceppa’s research findings have been published and referenced widely and represent a collaborative effort of a team of investigators, students and fellows.
-Her research has contributed to advancing the field by providing evidence on the benefits of resistance exercise for multiple health outcomes and disease conditions associated with aging.
-More importantly, the knowledge acquired from her evidence based research has informed the development of “real world” community-based interventions and guidelines that bridge the gap between research and practice/policy.
-Bridging this gap is an important goal of her translational research agenda, which is grounded in interdisciplinary collaborations, community partnerships, and student mentoring.
+Dr. Sceppa’s research findings have been widely published and referenced.
+They represent a collaborative effort of a transdisciplinary team of investigators, students and fellows.
+Her research has contributed to advancing the field of healthy aging by providing evidence on the benefits of resistance exercise for multiple health outcomes and disease conditions.
+More importantly, the knowledge acquired from her evidence base research has informed the development of “real world” community-based interventions and guidelines that bridge the gap between research translation and practice/policy.

 M.D., Francisco Marroquin University, Guatemala City.
 Guatemala